mecxist/LIL_OS/docs/INSTALLATION.md

 ---

-### What's Next?
+## What's Next?

 After the setup wizard completes:
-1. If you haven't already, read `USER_GUIDE.md` - This beginner-friendly guide explains day-to-day usage and when to log decisions
+1. If you haven't already, read `docs/USER_GUIDE.md` - A beginner-friendly guide to LIL OS
 2. Start using LIL OS in your project - Most of the time, you can code normally!
 3. When you make an important decision, log it in `docs/DECISION_LOG.md`